Buzz627/Buzz627.github.io/resume/myResume.md

   - Created tools for students to use for collaboration for class material
   - Managed custom command line tools for other developers to use
   - Utilized AWS to create, maintain and manage internal data
-  - Technology: Node.js, AWS, PHP, MySQL
+  - Technology Used: Node.js, AWS, PHP, MySQL

 ### *Software Engineer*, [Connectify](https://www.connectify.me/) (2016-10 — 2017-03)